How to Become a Correctional Officer

 • Inspecting the conditions of the facilities to make sure that they meet the standards that have been established.

-• Searching inmates for items that are contraband.
+• Searching inmates for contraband items.

 • Reporting on the conduct of the inmates.